gauravaroracs/legal-rag-agent/README.md

 - Add evaluation questions for supported, partially supported, and unsupported prompts.
 - Add authentication and deployment configuration for a hosted demo.

-## 60-Second Interview Explanation

-I built a small legal RAG prototype over ICC Arbitration Rules to understand the kind of system Arbinomos is building.
-The offline pipeline parses the PDF page-wise, chunks it, preserves source/page metadata, embeds the chunks with OpenAI embeddings, and stores them in ChromaDB.
-The online pipeline takes a question, retrieves relevant legal chunks, and generates a cautious answer with citations.
-Then I added a LangGraph agent loop with evidence grading, because I found that vector search always returns nearest neighbors even for irrelevant questions.
-So the system now checks whether the retrieved excerpts actually answer the original question and refuses when the evidence is weak.
-The biggest lesson was that legal AI is less about just producing answers and more about traceability, refusal behavior, and auditability.